kalv/kalv/posts/2025/remember.md

 The day the earth stood still, the one with Keanu Reeves.
 Literally the world is all evil and react very un-kindly to first contact and then pays the price.

 1977, Close Encounters of the Third Kind.
 Just watch it.

+2012 Iron Sky.
+What people would call a B class movie, about an alternate view on Hitler and the future and the moon ⦶